Greenacre, New South Wales: Commercial area

 The suburb is distinctly but unofficially split into the north and the south.
 The southern parts of Greenacre are serviced by a strip of local independent shops and outlets along Waterloo Road and around the intersection of Juno Parade and Boronia Road.
 Businesses in the northern parts of Greenacre are often identified with neighbouring Chullora, such as Chullora Market Place.
-A larger shopping centre, Bankstown Central, is located in neighbouring Bankstown.

 Transport

-The suburb is not connected to a railway station, but is serviced by various bus and coach services that operate along the main roads and various smaller roads.
 Buses operate to and from Strathfield station, Burwood station, Punchbowl station, Lakemba station and Bankstown station.

 The eastern edge of Greenacre is defined by the Enfield Marshalling Yards and Punchbowl Road, the western limit is Rookwood Road and Stacey Street, the northern limit is Liverpool Road and Brunker Road, and the southern limit is Wattle Street.
 Other main roads through the suburb include Waterloo Road, Juno Parade, Boronia Road and Highview Avenue.